auth0-samples/auth0-react-samples/04-Authorization/README.md

 # Auth0 React Authorization

-This sample demonstrates how to include user authorization in a React application with Auth0.The sample uses create-react-app.
+This sample demonstrates how to include user authorization in a React application with Auth0.
+The sample uses create-react-app.

 ## Getting Started